 Keeper is a good password manager with strong security mechanisms.
 It works on all operating systems and has a handy browser extension.
 You can try out the password manager with a 30-day trial subscription.
 When the trial expires, it automatically turns into a free plan.
 However, keep in mind that you can only use this free version on one device.

-The free version of Keeper is quite limited, so it won’t be enough for most people.
+The free version of the Keeper password manager is quite limited, so it won’t be enough for most people.
 Keeper is also very pushy when it comes to selling upgrades.
 While this is to be expected with a free plan, Keeper doesn’t leave you alone even once you’ve bought a subscription.
 Furthermore, when you take out a subscription, you need to first untick all extras if you only want the basic subscription.
 This isn’t very user-friendly and can even be annoying.

 |Download link||Keeper website|

-|Price of premium version||$3,52|
+|Price of premium version||$3.52|

 |Synchronization across devices||✔(only available with paid version)|